 Anita is learning bridge.
 She's a fine cook who prepares Indian food better than many Indians.
 Gary and I were the recipients of a jar of her home-made chutney.

-They will soon break ground at Hacienda de las Flores, their 150-unit assisted living facility, providing a much-needed service for seniors and those who need care later in life.
+Hacienda de las Flores, their 150-unit assisted living facility, will provide a much-needed service for seniors and those who need care later in life.
 Not only will the development bring work for locals, both in the construction stage and throughout its existence, it will create other related jobs.

 Don and Anita have plans for other philanthropic projects in service to the community of Cotacachi.
 As Don says, "We are not totally motivated by making big bucks.
 Giving back is what we want to do.
 For me, it will be a natural progression to walk the halls of Hacienda de las Flores, talking to the residents, and helping out whenever I can."